 Freda Wells

-How can we reignite 'active hope' and agency in people, in challenging times?
-We believe that bringing people together to ask important questions and share their experiences, is a powerful - if not vital and very human - way to reignite hope and (re)build community.
-This article shares the 'why' behind this recent event, highlights from the evening, and links to watch the recording of Jon's talk.
+How can we reignite 'active hope' in people during challenging times?
+Bringing people together to ask courageous questions and share their experiences, is a powerful - and integral to being human - way to reignite hope and (re)build community.
+This article speaks about the 'why' behind Jon's talk in August 2024.
+Check out the evenings highlights and recording below!

 One participant commented afterwards, 'my brain is still sparking'.
 Mission accomplished.
 Let's light that spark!

-From here, we will navigate important questions together, how might be align and coordinate our collective desire to be of service to planet and people?
-How much we attain our collective ikigai?
-When we can accept that we have more questions and answers, maybe we can relax a little into enjoying the journey - the how and why - and trust that the destination will take care of itself.
+At this point in time, it does feel that we all have more questions than answers, and we're keen to create supportive spaces tonavigate thesequestions together.
+How might we align and coordinate our collective desire to be of service to planet and people?
+How might we attain our collective ikigai?
+Maybe we can relax a little into enjoying the journey - the how and why - and trust that the destination will take care of itself.

 Choosing to show up as our best selves can feel harder given much of what we read and hear in the news.
 Is it healthier to completely disconnect?
 There's a strong argument for it, as Jonathan Haidt reminds us in his book, The Anxious Generation.
 Yet, we want to remain informed and engaged, and we are wired to connect.
-One comforting trend we've observed when we widen our perspective, is that after a period of predominantly bad news, we see a sort of 'immune response', with people and journalists alike, swinging back to choose to draw people's attention to the good.
-This is a valuable reminder about the power of choice (notwithstanding structural power and privilege imbalances which is another article in itself) - we get to choose the stories that we see value in telling ourselves.
+One comforting trend we've observed when we widen our perspective, is that after a period of predominantly bad news, we see a sort of 'immune response', with people and journalists alike, seeking out stories that draw people's attention to the good.
+Why?
+Our feelings are telling us something important - acts of kindness feel good!
+This is a valuable reminder about the power of choice (notwithstanding structural power and privilege imbalances which is another article in itself) - we get to choose the stories that we see value in telling ourselves - and they speak to parts of our true nature that want to be activated.

 Bare with me as I go deeper into the 'why' of this event and the series that it has kicked off.
 I think it deserves some time in the limelight, given it's transferability to other contexts.